 Key findings from the report:

-On the back of the report, join Reed’s Global Managing Director, Ian Nicholas, Jill Miller, Senior Policy Adviser for Inclusion and Diversity at the CIPD – author of the report, Hannah Awonuga, Global Head of DEI Colleague Engagement at Barclays, and Martin Mason, CEO of Talent Mapper, as they dissect the key leadership findings of the report and outline what you and your leadership teams can do to create a more inclusive and diverse workplace.
+On the back of the report, Reed’s Global Managing Director, Ian Nicholas, Jill Miller, Senior Policy Adviser for Inclusion and Diversity at the CIPD – author of the report, Hannah Awonuga, Global Head of DEI Colleague Engagement at Barclays, and Sandra Kerr CBE , Race Director at Business in the Community, dissect the key leadership findings of the report and outline what leadership teams can do to create a more inclusive and diverse workplace.

 Our panel